Events

 Welcome to a World of Words

-Day 1 - 14th March, Friday @ The Nilgiri Library
+Day 1 - 14th March, Friday @ The Nilgiri Library Outdoor

 Morning Sessions

-9:15 AM –9:45 AM | Ceremonial Tree Planting and Badaga Dance
+9:15 AM –9:45 AM | The opening Ceremony and Badaga Dance

-A meaningful beginning to OLF 2025, this ceremonial tree planting by Lifetime Achievement Award winner Dr. GN Devy and distinguished guests symbolizes a commitment to literature, culture, and sustainability.
+A meaningful beginning to OLF 2025, this ceremonial tree planting by Lifetime Achievement Award winner Dr. Ganesh Devy and distinguished guests symbolizes a commitment to literature, culture, and sustainability.
 The moment is further enriched by a Badaga dance performance, celebrating the rich heritage of the Nilgiris and its vibrant traditions.

 9:45 AM – 10:00 AM | Introduction to OLF 2025 & Lifetime Achievement Award Ceremony

-Dr. GN Devy, alongside the OLF trustees, officially inaugurates the festival with an introduction to this year’s theme and vision.
+Dr. Ganesh Devy, alongside the OLF trustees, officially inaugurates the festival with an introduction to this year’s theme and vision.
 The momentous occasion will also honor the recipient of the prestigious Lifetime Achievement Award.

 10:00 AM – 10:30 AM | Who Is An Indian?

-In this inaugural address, Dr. GN Devy explores the evolving identity of an Indian in a diverse and dynamic nation.
+In this inaugural address, Dr. Ganesh Devy explores the evolving identity of an Indian in a diverse and dynamic nation.
 This thought-provoking session will examine cultural, linguistic, and historical perspectives on what defines Indian identity.

 10:30 AM – 10:45 AM – TEA